wjw1758548031/pv-docs-site/docs/petority/features/devices/Device Pairing.md

     Your Petority device will disconnect from your smartphone's Bluetooth temporarily to establish a connection with the chosen WiFi network.
 Once connected, the device will relay data through the WiFi network.

-**Note:**
+The network configuration fails, see: [What to do if the network configuration fails?](/docs/petority/features/devices/FAQs/#3what-to-do-if-the-network-configuration-fails)

 With your device successfully paired and WiFi configured, you can now enjoy real-time tracking and data synchronization for your pet's well-being.

 As the process may vary slightly based on device models and app versions, always refer to official Petority documentation for accurate instructions.
 This ensures you can provide your pet with the best care and attention.